mymth/vanillajs-datepicker/docs/options.md

 Delimiter string to separate the dates in a multi-date string.

-> The delimiter must not be included in date format string
+> The delimiter must not be included in date format string.

 #### datesDisabled
 - Type: `Array`